oracle/terraform-provider-oci/website/docs/d/data_safe_security_assessment_findings.html.markdown

 # Data Source: oci_data_safe_security_assessment_findings
 This data source provides the list of Security Assessment Findings in Oracle Cloud Infrastructure Data Safe service.

-List all the findings from all the targets in the specified assessment.
+List all the findings from all the targets in the specified compartment.

 ## Example Usage